Version 1.5, July 2023

-- Are there privacy or security concerns that require information to be edited or aggregated before it is published?
+- Are there privacy or security concerns that require information to be de-identified or aggregated before it is published?

-13.111 Publication of information under s 8(4) should not become a burdensome task for agencies.
-They may consider releasing data in ‘beta’ form and with appropriate caveats on its limitations.
+13.139 Publication of information under s 8(4) should not be a burdensome task for agencies.
+Agencies may consider releasing data in ‘beta’ form and with appropriate caveats on its limitations.
 Engagement with stakeholders prior to publication may help agencies identify the data and formats for which there is the greatest demand.

 Managing an agency IPS entry

-13.112 This section discusses the principles agencies should observe in managing their IPS entry.
-Some of the principles are expressly required by the FOI Act, while some others are implicit in the objects of the Act (s 3) and in Part II establishing the IPS.
+13.140 This section discusses the principles agencies should observe in managing their IPS entry.
+Some of the principles are expressly required by the FOI Act, while some others are implicit in the objects of the FOI Act (s 3) and in Part II establishing the IPS.

 Performance of agency functions

-- the preparation of an agency plan under s 8(1)
+- preparation of an agency plan under s 8(1)

-- the publication of other information by the agency under s 8(4)
+- publication of other information by the agency under s 8(4)